Learning / Trying Out

 Cons:

-- no convenient way (that I have yet found) to use shared data across package test suites
+- no convenient way (?) to use shared data across package test suites

 TestMain

-works well within one package for multi-test setup / teardown but not between packages.
-If you want a shared database connection for integration tests, you’ll need to duplicate some code to run in theTestMain
+works well within one package for multi-test setup / teardown but not across packages.
+A shared database connection, like for integration tests, seems to require duplicating something in each package’sTestMain

 try/catch